 Purchasing print textbooks or licensing electronic textbooks for all students is cost-prohibitive for libraries.
 Therefore, most libraries, including INFOhio and most OhioLINK member libraries, generally do not purchase textbooks.
 Occasionally students may be able to find a copy of a course text to borrow through OhioLINK, but CCP participants should not rely on the availability of a shared copy of a textbook.

 Many universities use electronic course reserves systems through their academic libraries.
 Instructors may be able to place a limited number of course materials on electronic course reserve for students to access freely online with authentication.
-Due to copyright restrictions, instructors are rarely permitted to put an entire text on electronic course reserve.

 As your school works with cooperating universities to make sure students have access to the course materials they'll need, consider asking the university the following questions: